Is Jordan on your bucket list?

 Floating in the Dead Sea

 Wasfi was ready and waiting at 06:30 for our drive to Amman airport—about 50 minutes from the Dead Sea.
-Since we’d miss breakfast, the hotel thoughtfully prepared a takeaway box.
+Since we’d missed breakfast, the hotel thoughtfully prepared a takeaway box.
 As we left, the sun rose behind the mountains in soft hues of pink and orange.
 It was a beautiful farewell… though we couldn’t help but wish for just one more slow morning by the pool or another float in the Dead Sea.
 Next time.

 Saying goodbye to Wasfi was harder than expected.
 Over the week, he became more than a driver—he was our fixer, guide, storyteller, and friend.
 He proudly showed us a photo of himself with Hollywood actress Michelle Monaghan, who he drove during a film shoot in Jordan a few years ago.
 His enthusiasm, reliability, and signature "OMG!" became running themes of our journey.
 We arrived as clients; we left with a friend.